Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Introduction

 \section{Introduction}

 Current audio foundation models are suboptimal for solving open-ended user requests.
 These models mainly rely on massive multi-tasking \citep{af3, yang2023uniaudio, wang2024speechx, abouelenin2025phi, valle2025fugatto, radford2023robust, peng2024owsm, maiti2024voxtlm}, where each task only addresses an isolated aspect of the audio.
 Additionally, the audio modeling (especially the generation modeling) \citep{du2025cosyvoice, hung2024tangoflux, mousavi2025discrete, shi2024espnet} often has a clear split of speech, music, and sound effects.
 The lack of a holistic concept at the task- and category-level creates a fundamental bottleneck for scalability: addressing the wide spectrum of audio tasks via exhaustive, domain-specific engineering is unsustainable.
-More importantly, it generalizes poorly to the user requests that are usually compositional, flexible, and are not likely to fall within the boundaries of the predefined task or category.
+More importantly, it generalizes poorly to the user requests that are naturally compositional, flexible, and are thus not well defined.
 Thus, we argue for a paradigm shift toward a universal modeling philosophy that unifies all audio tasks and types within a single modeling paradigm.